Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Financialaid.stanford.edu is one of the university’s websites where you can submit an application for financial aid.

-No matter if you are a transfer, freshman, or undergraduate, you are only allowed to reapply three times.
+Whether you are a transfer, freshman, or undergraduate, you can only reapply three times.

 Stanford will review your application before making a decision.
-If you have applied to Stanford fewer than three times, you may reapply.
+You may reapply if you have applied to Stanford fewer than three times.

 What Are Stanford University Decision Dates?